teong-geuri/frame-parallel/README.md

 ---

-## 🛡️ Multiplayer Compatibility
+## 🎮 Multiplayer Compatibility

-This mod is strictly client-side and marked `hidden: true`.
-It performs no simulation state changes, packet sending, or block additions, ensuring 100% compatibility with vanilla multiplayer servers.
+`hidden: true` — render-only, no simulation state changes, no network packets, no content additions.
+100% compatible with vanilla multiplayer servers.